AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Then for each the total number of orifices necessary for a layer of the manifold can be found by summing the array of number of holes (:math:`N_{BranchOrifices}`) and multiplying by 2 to account for the trunks having branches on two sides.

-Have the holes close together is important to maintaing an even flow distribution, which is why the holes spacing is determined before hole size (which is also constrained by available drill bit sizes)
+Have the holes close together is important to maintaing an even flow distribution, which is why the holes spacing is determined before hole size (which is also constrained by available drill bit sizes) [I don't think so. holes close together doesn't help flow distribution because the water flows into the half pipe.]

 The drill bit sizes considered are 1/16 inch, 1/8 inch, 3/16 in  and 1/4 inch.
 The maximum hole size is 1/4in because when the holes are larger they stick out from under the edge of the wings.
 This is contstrained by the curvature of the wings as shown below in **Figure XYZ**